Top 10 Things To Do In Georgia With Kids

 My daughters are 4 and 6 years old.
-We’ve lived in Atlanta, Georgia for a little over three years now.
-We’ve canvassed the state in search of family fun (’cause that’s what you do when family doesn’t live nearby).
+We’ve lived in Atlanta, Georgia for a little over three years now, and have canvassed the state in search of family fun.
 We’ve been lucky to find it several times.
-I have a deep affection for Hotlanta and Georgia (as evidenced by my Instagram feed #ILoveGA #ILoveATL).
-And I have much love for you, dear reader—too much to let you waste your time on things that will make you go crazy (or make your kids go crazy).
+I have a deep affection for Hotlanta and Georgia (as evidenced by my Instagram feed, #ILoveGA #ILoveATL).
+And I have much love for you, dear reader — too much to let you waste your time on things that will make you or your kids go crazy!
+Here’s my list of top family activities and things to do in Georgia with kids.

 1. Georgia Aquarium

-Georgia Aquarium is proud to present its newest exhibit SunTrust Pier 225 with the sea lions.
-And ye, swoon, two young sea lions are part of the show!
+Georgia Aquarium is mandatory (I mean not really, but it is) for adults and kids visiting the area— after all, there are baby sea otters and sea lions!
 Get ready to say “Awww” a lot.
-The new exhibit opened March 31, 2016 and provides an up-close look at this incredible species.
 Audience members will learn, laugh, and get splashed a few times by these charismatic creatures.
 Georgia Aquarium is the largest aquarium in North America with over 100,000 animals.
-It’s home to belugas, penguins, sea otters, and several manta rays.
-While you’re there, make sure you catch the very popular and entertaining new AT&T Dolphin Celebration presentation.
+It’s home to belugas, penguins, sharks, and several manta rays.
+While you’re there, make sure you catch the very popular and entertaining AT&T Dolphin Celebration presentation.
 It’s a big crowd-pleaser.

 2. Savannah Historic District